-CMC 100 Introduction to Media and Cultural Studies with Lab: Orients students to the major's "triple critical" focus: 1) on critical thiory's analysis of social systems, including mass media, and the distribution of power and inequality, and 3) on critical issues in our world today.
+CMC 100 Introduction to Media and Cultural Studies with Lab: Orients students to the major's "triple critical" focus: 1) on critical thinking, 2) on critical theory's analysis of social systems, including mass media, and the distribution of power and inequality, and 3) on critical issues in our world today.
 The 1-credit lab builds competency in photo, sound, and video editing.